YugenixZ/About_me/README.md

 - Human-centered computing and interactive AI systems
 - The psychological and philosophical dimensions of AI-driven expression

 📌 Current status: Finishing Master Thesis on M.Sc.
-Scientific Computing
+Scientific Computing; looking for the future career related to intersection of Artificial Intelligence, human expression, and social values.

 🌱 I'm passionate about making AI more interpretable, expressive, and aligned with real human needs and communication styles.